Embrace Placencia, Belize

 “The Island You Can Walk To”

 Like most ideal destinations, location is paramount to a truly unique experience!

-The 18 mile-long Placencia Peninsula, in the Stann Creek District of Belize, is ideally located on the mainland of Belize, with a lagoon to the west and the Caribbean to the east, providing visitors with access to all of Belize’s adventures, sea, jungle, culture and ancient history from one central location.
-Placencia Village (pop.
-2000), and home to Chabil Mar, is located at the end of the Peninsula.
-This Village, one of three Villages along the 18 miles of the Peninsula, which includes Seine Bight 6 miles north and Maya Beach, 8 miles north, is the center of culture, schools, dining options, beach bars, and daily life of markets, banks, football & basketball fields . . . an authentic Belize life!
+The Placencia Peninsula, in the Stann Creek District of Belize, is ideally located on the mainland of Belize, with a lagoon to the west and the Caribbean to the east, providing visitors with access to all of Belize’s adventures . . . sea, jungle, culture and ancient history from one central location.

-Chabil Mar is the closest full service resort to Placencia Village and is located on 400 feet of private “Barefoot Perfect” beach, a stroll along the beach or five minute bike ride to the center of the Village . . . a picture perfect location.
-From where the exquisite dining at the resort, hosted by Chef Daniel, is complimented with easy/leisurely access to Placencia Village’s many offerings including gift shops and eateries along the sidewalk, once renowned as the “World’s Narrowest Main Street” by the Guinness Book of Records.
+Chabil Mar is the closest full service resort to Placencia Village, is located on 400 feet of private, “Barefoot Perfect” beach, where a leisurely stroll along the beach or five minute bike ride brings you to the center of the Village . . . a picture perfect location.
+Chabil Mar’s exquisite dining at the resort, hosted by Chefs Ryan and Savino, is complimented with easy/leisurely access to Placencia Village’s many eateries along the sidewalk, once renowned as the “World’s Narrowest Main Street” by the Guinness Book of Records.